andremann/SKG-IF/docs/source/exchange.rst

 Bulk ``.zip`` file
 ================================================================
-As a first step, adopters of the SKG-IF can expose their mapped data as a bulk ``.zip`` file (all-inclusive).
+As a first step, adopters of the SKG-IF can expose their mapped data as a bulk ``.zip`` file (all-inclusive) where records are serialised in JSON a slip across different part files.
+Each part file contains 1000 records in JSON lines format.
 To ease the consumption of such a file, the following structure has been agreed and should be followed when exposing data in this way.
-Part files contain 1000 records each in JSON lines format.

 | ./dump.zip
 | ├── /results
 | │   ├── /00000-00999
-| |       ├── part_00000.jsonl
+| │       ├── part_00000.jsonl
-| |       ├── part_00001.jsonl
+| │       ├── part_00001.jsonl
 | │   ├── /01000-01999
 | │   └── /...
 | ├── /persons